Robert L. Dale: IWSOE

-In 1967-68 while working for the Office of Polar Programs (OPP) as a USARP Representative for NSF, Dale oversaw the International Weddell Sea Oceanographic Expeditions-68; setting up a plan to outfit the U.S. Coast Guard's USS Glacier, icebreaker with trawling winches, other oceanographic equipment and scientific laboratories.
+In 1967–68 while working for the Office of Polar Programs (OPP) as a USARP Representative for NSF, Dale oversaw the International Weddell Sea Oceanographic Expeditions-68; setting up a plan to outfit the U.S. Coast Guard's USS Glacier, icebreaker with trawling winches, other oceanographic equipment and scientific laboratories.
 This would-be the first comprehensive oceanographic survey of the Weddell Sea, supporting Norwegian scientists placing an array of underwater current meters on the continental slope to measure the flow of Antarctic bottom water.

 R/V Hero

 During Deep Freeze 1968–1969, Dale succeeded the retired John "Jack" Crowell, who oversaw the construction and launch of the floating scientific laboratory Research Vessel Hero; Dale underwent sea trials on the coast of Maine where the Hero was built, meeting them at Palmer Station in Antarctica.
-As the NSF Representative (Special Projects Officer), Dale would spend a lot of his career in Antarctica on the Hero.
+As the NSF Representative (Special Projects Officer), Dale spent a lot of his career in Antarctica on the Hero.

 Deception Island

-in 1969 while in Washington, D.C. and preparing for Deep Freeze '70-'71, Dale learned of the volcanic eruption at Deception Island, Antarctica.
+in 1969 while in Washington, D.C. and preparing for Deep Freeze '70–'71, Dale learned of the volcanic eruption at Deception Island, Antarctica.
 He helped in assembling a team of scientists who compiled research on dating the various eruptions over the years.
 Dale, as the NSF Representative in 1971 accompanied the scientists to and from Deception Island.

 Jacques Cousteau

-During Deep Freeze 1971-72 Deception Island was visited by Jacques Cousteau, the famous oceanographer and his ship, the Calypso.
+During Deep Freeze 1971–72 Deception Island was visited by Jacques Cousteau, the famous oceanographer and his ship, the Calypso.
 Dale as the NSF Representative agreed to supply the Calypso with needed fuel but the next day a crew member was killed by the tail rotor of a tiny Helicopter on the stern of the Calypso.
 Their cruise was abruptly terminated.

 National Geographic

-During Deep Freeze 1971–1972, National Geographic Magazine was on board the Hero writing a story about Palmer Station, Deception Island, and the R/V Hero.
+During Deep Freeze 1971–1972, National Geographic Magazine was on board the Hero writing a story about Palmer Station, Deception Island, and the RV Hero.
 Dale was quoted while talking to a new batch of scientists that just came to Palmer Station.

 Even after hearing this statement from Dale, the author of the article, Samuel W. Matthews, fell into a crevasse and had to be rescued by glaciologists Olav Orheim and Terence Hughes.